zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 The experiment uses GRPO-medium checkpoint to generate 16 rollouts on all 1586 Hard A problems (temp 0.6, seed 42).
 Then use Claude Opus-4.8 as LLM judge to grade every clean rollout (capped at 6 response per problem) as valid** (sound derivation), fluke (right number, unsound chain) or unclear.
 The valid rate is 43.5%, fluke rate 56.2%.

 We want to construct two versions of preference pairs:
-- rollout with correct answer vs. rollout with incorrect answer.
-This is vanilla DPO preference pair
+- Vanilla DPO: rollout with correct answer vs. rollout with incorrect answer.
-- rollout with correct answer and correct reasoning vs. rollout with correct answer but unsound reasoning
+- Quality-gated DPO: rollout with correct answer and correct reasoning vs. rollout with correct answer but unsound reasoning

 ### Preference pair construction:
 ```